steven-halla/casino_hell/README.md

 ####
 ###
-BUG FOUND IN BLACK JACK, IF THERE IS A MATCH, BETWEEN BOTH PLAYER AND ENEMY THEN DRAW DOES NOTHING AND ENDS THE ROUND
+BUG FOUND IN BLACK JACK, IF THERE IS A MATCH, BETWEEN BOTH PLAYER AND ENEMY THEN DRAW DOES NOTHING AND ENDS THE ROUND bug found, after we turn in blue flower we can't chat up with the doctor till we leave screen and come back. sir leopold re appears even after he in my inventory

 ####